Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Twisted Grain

 Twisted or spiral grain occurs when fibers grow in a helical pattern around the trunk.
 This defect reduces strength and causes severe warping during drying.
+It's something you notice when a board that looked straight at the lumber yard starts to corkscrew in your garage a week later.
+The tree grew with a twist, and that internal stress stays locked in the wood until moisture changes release it.

 Reaction Wood